joeysapp/dualsense-pipes/README.md

-# dualsense-sockets
+# dualsense-pipes
-Project to try communicating with my Playstation DS2 controller.
+Communication with a dualsense for interprocess functionality